TheThingsNetwork/docs/_content/devices/arduino/api/message.md

 ---

 # API Reference
-The `TheThingsMessage` class provides structs for device and application data you can encode and decode as bytes.

 ## Class: TheThingsMessage
+The `TheThingsMessage` class provides structs for sensor and application data you can encode and decode as bytes.

 ```c
 #include <TheThingsMessage.h>